guinp1n/docker-compose-hivemq-ce/README.md

 ## How to use

 1. Clone this repo
-2. Download latest HiveMQ Prometheus Extension
+2. Download and unzip the [HiveMQ Prometheus Extension](https://www.hivemq.com/extension/prometheus-extension/) to the working directory
-3. Run docker compose up
+3. Run docker compose up in the working directory
-4. Open Grafana UI
+4. Open Grafana UI with HiveMQ Cluster dashboard
-5. Test with an MQTT client
+5. Test (publish a few messages) with an MQTT client

+The following instructions describe each step in detail.

 ### 1. Clone this repo and go to the directory
 Clone the repo